thomasrbsa/BSA-Framework-for-Secure-Software/README.md

 # BSA-Framework-for-Secure-Software
 The BSA Framework for Secure Software is a new tool to describe and assess security outcomes for software products and services, built on established best practices and the experiences of some of the world's leading software developers.
-The Framework is a living document that will be updated based on feedback from the Github community and other stakeholders.
+The Framework is a living document that will be updated based on feedback from the GitHub community and other stakeholders.

 # Overview